QAston/vscode-neovim-terminal/README.md

   - "native" to vscode, the only plugin which works in a web context
   - works well as reimplementation of the keybindings
   - doesn't support the neovim plugin ecosystem at all
+  - some commands use vscode semantics by design
   - there are some vim plugins that were ported to javascript
   - recommended if you really need vscode to follow vim keybindings
   - can be used with neovim-terminal